ddo88/SharepointLibs/README.md

 # Paradigma.SharepointList

-Js lib SharepointLib is designed to ease query sharepoint rest api on sharepoint list
+SharepointLib is designed to ease query sharepoint rest api on sharepoint list

 ## Methods